lmathon/eDNA--benchmark_pipelines/README.md

 ```
 The `forward_reverse_reads` folder will be created at [00_Input_data/forward_reverse_reads](00_Input_data).

-The reference database needed for the taxonomic assignment step is also stored on MEGA and will be downloaded at the same time as teh input FASTQ files.
+The reference database needed for the taxonomic assignment step is also stored on MEGA and will be downloaded at the same time as the input FASTQ files.
 The `reference_database` folder will be created at [00_Input_data/reference_database](00_Input_data) :

 ## Sample description file